aleshaleksey/fansys23/02-base-rules.md

 This is the determinant of "SP pool".
 - A character has a capacity of up to [3 SP dice / level] + 1 (min 1).
 - A character uses SP dice to fuel powerful physical/natural abilities.
+- A character can expend a single SP die to add 1d6 to any roll governed by STR, DEX or CON.
 - A character with 0 SP dice cannot use the more powerful supernatural abilities that require SP.
 - A character regains 1/2 of all SP dice on any "rest" [whatever that may be in duration].